-2.1.2a.5 Perform a BP clonase reaction using the Invitrogen Gateway cloning protocol (Thermo Fisher #11789020)
+2.1.2.1.5 Perform an in vitro recombinase reaction based on the recombinase mediated cloning protocol according to the system that is used.

-2.1.2a.6 Transform the BP reaction mix into chemically competent E. coli cells.
-Competent cells can be made in house or purchased from commercial vendors (e.g. NEB #C2987H).
+2.1.2.1.6 Transform the BP reaction mix into chemically competent E. coli cells.
+Competent cells can be made in house or purchased from commercial vendors .
 Culture the transformed cells overnight on an LB plate containing appropriate antibiotics for colony selection.
 The next day, select several colonies and grow them up in independent liquid cultures overnight.

-2.1.2a.7 Isolate DNA from the overnight cultures through miniprep (e.g. Qiagen #27104).
-Sanger sequence the positive clones to ensure that the cDNA has the correct sequence.
-Generate glycerol stocks from the cultures that were positive for the desired sequence.
+2.1.2.1.7 Isolate DNA from the overnight cultures through miniprep.
+Sanger sequence the positive clones to ensure that the cDNA has the correct sequence96.
+Maintain cells from the cultures that were positive for the desired sequence in 25% glycerol stored at -80°C.

-2.1.3 Perform Q5 mutagenesis to introduce the variant of interest into the Gateway plasmid with the reference human cDNA.
-A detailed protocol for this method can be found in the vendor’s website (NEB #E0554S)48,49.
+2.1.3 Performsite-directed mutagenesis to introduce the variant of interest into the Gateway plasmid with the reference human cDNA97.
+A detailed protocol for this method can be found in the vendor’s website48,49.
 Validate the presence of the variant in the mutated plasmid via Sanger sequencing of the entire open reading frame (ORF) in order to make sure there are no additional variants introduced through this mutagenesis step.

-2.1.4 Subclone the reference and variant human cDNAs in the donor plasmid (Gateway plasmids with attL1 and attL2 sites) into the transgenic plasmid (e.g. pGW-HA.attB with attR1 and attR2 sites) via the LR clonase reaction (Thermo Fisher #11791100).
+2.1.4 Subclone the reference and variant human cDNAs in the donor plasmid (Gateway plasmids with attL1 and attL2 sites) into the transgenic plasmid (e.g. pGW-HA.attB with attR1 and attR2 sites) via the LR clonase reaction.

 Note: There are UAS φC31 vectors that are designed for conventional restriction enzyme based subcloning (e.g. pUAST.attB50) if one prefers to subclone human cDNAs via restriction enzyme methods.